 Notes:

-• If you have installed WordPress correctly, there should be no need to modify the information in this field.
+- If you have installed WordPress correctly, there should be no need to modify the content in this field.

-• For most setups, the Site Address (URL) should be identical to the WordPress Address (URL) unless you need to move your WordPress installation files to a different directory in your domain but still want users to reach your site via your main domain.
+- For most setups, the Site Address (URL) should match the WordPress Address (URL) unless you plan to move your WordPress installation files to a different directory in your domain but still want users to access your site via your root domain.

-WordPress lets you install your website into a subdirectory (e.g. http://yourdomain.com/wordpress), but have your web pages served from your website root directory (e.g. http://yourdomain.com).
-To learn more about moving WordPress to a different directory, click on the link in the Site Address (URL) description section or refer to the instructions in the official WordPress Codex page here: Giving WordPress Its Own Directory …
+WordPress allows you to install your website into a subdirectory (e.g. http://yourdomain.com/wordpress), but have your website served from your website root directory (e.g. http://yourdomain.com).
+If you need to relocate WordPress to a different directory, click on the link in the Site Address (URL) description section or refer to the instructions in the official WordPress Codex page here: Giving WordPress Its Own Directory …

 (You can give WordPress its own directory)